manasthakur/learn-vim/README.md

 The fifth module will touch upon some popular useful plugins.
 The sixth module will give an insight into some advanced concepts, and tell you how to learn more.

-As on December 18th, 2016, the first four modules are already live!
+As on December 25th, 2016, the first five modules are already live!
 I plan to release each subsequent module on a weekend.
 The link for each unreleased module lists the topics planned to be covered in that module.
-The idea is that by the end (that is, on New Year's Day, 2017), you should be able to call yourself a _Vim expert_.
+The idea is that by the end (that is, on New Year's Day, 2017), you should be able to call yourself an _Advanced Vimmer_.
 So let's get started with [(Not just an) Intro](modules/module1.md).

 [Star this repository](https://github.com/manasthakur/learn-vim/) on GitHub if you like the tutorial.